firasouerghi/Advanced-GCP-VM-with-firewall-rules/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**This project contains all the necessary steps and files to set up and provision an advanced GCP compute instance with hosting an nginx server**
+**This project contains all the necessary steps and files to set up and provision an advanced GCP compute instance hosting an nginx server**

 ### Project structure